 . . . end of sentence (Richardson, 2017).

 3 Marianna, Richardson.
 “How to Be Fabulous.”
 Marriott Student Review, September 2017.

 Weave evidence into your writing by quoting, paraphrasing, and summarizing.
 These examples demonstrate integrating a source text about price elasticity in the skiing industry.
 Avoid accidental plagiarism by learning this skill.

-“The positive sign of all cross-price elasticities of demand indicate that other resorts are considered to be substitutes for the analyzed resort, emphasizing the importance of not making pricing decisions independent of the other players in the market.”1
+As Economists Mark Holmgren and Vicki McCracken explain, "The positive sign of all cross-price elasticities of demand indicates that other resorts are considered to be substitutes for the analyzed resort, emphasizing the importance of not making pricing decisions independent of the other players in the market.”1

-When setting prices, ski resorts must consider the prices of their competitors since, as Holmgren and McCracken show, skiers are willing to substitute one resort for another.1
+When setting prices, ski resorts must consider their competitors’ prices since, as economists Holmgren and McCracken show, Utah’s local skiers can easily choose one resort over another.1

 In his book Secrets of the Greatest Snow on Earth, Jim Steenburgh outlines three difficulties in forecasting Utah’s powder conditions: (1) intervening mountain ranges, (2) steep, narrow topography, and (3) the effect of the Great Salt Lake.

 Back to Top